rioki/learn-to-program-with-javascript/2-fibonacci.md

 the value.
 As a result the cache gets filled quite quickly, even if you start at value 1000.

+Aren't we missing the case for 0 and 1?
+Actually no, since we already put the values into the cache, they will always be in the cached case.

 And the rest of the progam is again in it's old glory:

 ```js